Jennifer Aniston’s “toxic” relationship with her mother

 And in Jen’s eyes not only did beauty differentiate them, but “My mother held grudges inside for things that I found really insignificant”.
 Despite this tumultuous relationship between the two, Aniston took advantage of the “anti-example” that her mother assumed and assures that she was inspired by her for her character as Rosie, a former beauty pageant queen with a daughter, who is embodied in the film by Netflix ‘Dumplin’.

-Aniston is one of the celebrities in Hollywood who is respected for her professional talent and, although her romantic relationships are known, she never puts on shows or scandals that place her in the middle of controversy so, as she says, everything you learn.
+Aniston is one of the famous Hollywood celebrities who is respected for her professional talent and, although her romantic relationships are known, she never puts on shows or scandals that place her in the middle of the controversy so, as she says, everything you learn.